 ENERGY STAR® certified air purifiers and dehumidifiers boost your comfort and safety by improving air quality.

 Dehumidifiers combat mold and rot by removing moisture from indoor air, making it fresher and your space more comfortable.
 Air purifiers (also called room air cleaners) improve air quality by filtering out smoke, dust, dander, and pollen.
-If you’re shopping for one of these technologies, look for ENERGY STAR certified models—at least 15% more efficient for dehumidifiers, 40% more efficient for purifiers, and just as effective as standard models.
+If you’re shopping for one of these technologies, look for ENERGY STAR certified models—at least 15% more efficient for dehumidifiers, about 25% more efficient for purifiers, and just as effective as standard models.

 Choosing the Right Size Dehumidifier